Solving a Linear System

 Low level API

-Alternatively, a lower-level API could be used to avoid temporary allocations.
-The corresponding code for other decompositions follows the same pattern, so we will skip similar examples for the remainder of this page.
+alternatively, a lower-level api could be used to avoid temporary allocations. the corresponding code for other decompositions follows the same pattern, so we will skip similar examples for the remainder of this page.

 use faer::{mat, Parallelism, Conj};